valtix-security/terraform-provider-valtix/docs/resources/policy_rule_set.md

 ## Argument Reference
 * `name` - (Required) Name of the Policy Rule Set
 * `description` - (Optional) Description of the Policy Rule Set
 * `type` - (Optional) Specifies whether the Policy Rule Set is a Group Policy Rule Set.
-The only applicable value is `group`.
+The only applicable value is `GROUP`.
 If not specified, the Policy Rule Set operates as a Standalone (non-Group) Policy Rule Set.
-* `child_rule_set_ids` - (Required) Specifies the set of one or more Standalone (non-group) Policy Rule Set IDs as an ordered list.
-This argument is required ONLY when `type = group`.
+* `child_rule_set_ids` - (Required) Specifies the set of one or more Standalone (non-Group) Policy Rule Set IDs as an ordered list.
+This argument is required ONLY when `type = GROUP`.
 When `type` is not specified, the Policy Rule Set is Standalone (non-Group) and this argument does not apply.

 ## Attribute Reference
 * `rule_set_id` - ID of the Policy Rule Set that can be referenced in other resources (e.g., *valtix_policy_rules*, *valtix_policy_rule_set*)